MacDue/Mank-Spec/spec/expressions.md

 Note that postfix expressions always have higher precedence than unary operations, which have always have higher precedence than binary operations.
-However, unlike binary operations amoung unary and postfix expressions all operations/expressons have equal precedence.
+However, unlike binary operations among unary and postfix expressions, all operations/expressions have equal precedence.

 ### Index accesses